Driving in Iceland: The ONLY guide you will ever need! (Mistakes, tips and secrets)

 Absolutely not needed!
 Buy a local Simmin or Vodafone sim card from Airport with good data and Google Maps will do the job.
 We never lost our way and Google Maps always helped us to reach the place correctly without getting lost.

-Secret: Not many people know of this website created by Icelanders which is more accurate than Google Maps on Icelandic locales.
+Secret: Not many people know of this website created by Icelanders which is more accurate than Google Maps about Icelandic locales.
 Hope you have a safe journey.
 This is a little difficult to navigate than Google maps.
 So, you may use this in conjunction with Google maps to verify if your route is mapped accurately.

 Do I need an international driver’s license in Iceland?